 During this semester long internship of student teaching questions or concerns unique to this experience may arise.
 The various resources and contacts below may be helpful.

 Questions about the Education Program -- please contact:

 Dr. Jim Rooks

 Dean of Education

 Questions about fingerprinting, CPR, other requirements – please contact:

-Questions about student teaching in the secondary program – please contact your college supervisor.
+Questions about student teaching in the secondary program – please contact: